groc-prog/pyneo4j-ogm/README.md

 ## 📌 Todo's and features for future updates

 ### Todo's
-- [ ] Unit tests to ensure future updates don't break anything
+- [ ] Integration tests to ensure future updates don't break anything
 - [ ] Add release workflow to automatically publish new releases to PyPI
 - [ ] Add projections and auto_fetch_nodes to documentation
 - [ ] Add extensive examples to documentation